P-oke/Chat-app/README.md

 # Chat-app

-This is a real time messaging-app that allows users to send messages, it also has support room and user functionality; where messages can be sent by logged in users within the rooms available.
+This is a real time messaging-app that allows users to send messages, it also support room and user functionality; where messages can be sent by logged in users within the rooms available.